lekandigital/Commonwealth-Honors-Project/README.md

 ## Completed
 - send data, when the data updates the text and background updates.
 - hold screen, when the screen is held, the background becomes more translucent.

+## Copyright and license

+InjuryEmotion is licensed under MIT.
+Documentation under CC BY 3.0.